Table of Contents

 - Advertise well.
 Post on Craigslist and Facebook when the sale is.
 Get your friends to share it with their friends.

 - Put price stickers on everything.
-When you’ve got 20+ people walking in your drive way it can be difficult to remember what you said you would sell an item for.
-Get small price stickers and stick them in inconspicuous places — on the bottom of items or on the tags for clothing care.
+When you’ve got 20 or more people walking in your driveway it can be difficult to remember what you said you would sell an item for.
+Get small-price stickers and stick them in inconspicuous places — on the bottom of items or on the tags for clothing care.

 - Have cash on hand to make change, and make sure you have enough.
 All it takes is someone giving you a $20 to wipe out all of your spare cash, leaving you unable to make change for the next customer.